ayebear/netlib/README.md

 * This class handles managing TCP connections to multiple clients.
 * It uses a single thread for both handling connections and receiving packets.
-* You can easily connect to this using a TCP socket or the PacketOrganizer.
+* You can easily connect to this using a TCP socket or a net::Client.
 * Callbacks can be set for the following events:
   * Client connected
     * Callback type: void(int)